howard-tzw/vue-select/docs/docs/guide/options.md

 ## Options Prop

-`vue-select` accepts arrays of primitive values or objects to use as options through the `options` prop:
+`vs-vue3-select` accepts arrays of primitive values or objects to use as options through the `options` prop:

 ```html